parcelvalue/api/docs/Authentication.md

 The URL to call is composed of "apiUrl" + "apiVersion" + "endpoint".

+The values can be found in the ParcelValue client area and are dependent on the API environment.

 ## SSL

 SSL is required for all API calls.